-OSB prices declined for the first quarter of 2006 as compared to the corresponding period of 2005.
-The reduction in selling price accounted for a decrease in net sales and operating profits of approximately \$72 million.
-The increased sales volume accounted for an increase in sales of approximately \$54 million and an increase in operating profit of approximately \$16 million.
-The increase in sales volume was driven largely by higher production and improved yields at our existing manufacturing plants and the start-up volumes from our Peace Valley joint venture with Canfor Corporation, for which we serve as the North American distributor of this production.
+OSB prices declined for the second quarter and the first six months of 2006 compared to the corresponding periods of 2005 due to regional weakening of housing demand coupled with increased industry capacity in OSB.
+The reduction in selling price accounted for a decrease in net sales and operating profits of approximately \$65 million for the quarter and \$124 million for the first six months.
+The increase in sales volume was driven largely by higher production and improved yields at our existing manufacturing plants and start-up volumes from our Peace Valley joint venture with Canfor Corporation, for which we serve as the North American distributor of this production.